bthate/botd/README.rst

  $ sudo service botd stop
  $ sudo service botd start

-if you don't want the bot to startup at boot, remove the service file:
+if you don't want botd to startup at boot, remove the service file:

 ::

  $ sudo rm /etc/systemd/system/botd.service

-BOTLIB detects whether it is run as root or as a user. if it's root it will use the /var/lib/botd/ directory and if it's user it will use ~/.bot
+BOTD detects whether it is run as root or as a user. if it's root it will use the /var/lib/botd/ directory and if it's user it will use ~/.botd

 CONTACT
 =======